-January has been a fairly quiet transfer window, as most clubs are exercising caution before adding to their squads.
+January was a fairly quiet transfer window, with most clubs exercising caution before adding to their squads.

-But that doesn’t mean deals haven’t been made, with the likes of Erling Braut Haaland and Takumi Minamino two of the standout transfers so far.
-However, such is the fast-paced nature of modern football, it’s understandable if any major acquisitions made in preview transfer window are now forgotten.
+But that doesn’t mean deals weren’t made, with the likes of Erling Haaland and Takumi Minamino two of the standout transfers to get over the line.
+However, such is the fast-paced nature of modern football, it’s understandable if any major acquisitions made in previous transfer windows are now already forgotten.

 That being said, the 2019 summer market produced a number of big moves, notably Manchester United making Harry Maguire the world’s most expensive defender.

 His switch aside, there are a number of purchases which haven’t exactly turned out well and we’ve looked at 10 which may have slipped your memory below.

 “Ravel is an undoubted talent and we are delighted that we have put together a deal that suits all parties”

 From: Östersunds FK

 Sir Alex Ferguson rated Ravel Morrison extremely highly when coming up through Man Utd’s esteemed academy.
 External factors, though, curtailed any progress into United’s first-team and he’d ultimately join West Ham before undergoing a series of loan spells that ended with a transfer to Lazio and more temporary stays elsewhere.
 Just when it seemed he was settled at Swedish outfit Östersunds, the Mancunian midfielder joined Sheffield United but has rarely featured in Chris Wilder’s impressive outfit.
 To date, he’s made four appearances in all competitions including a 12-minute Premier League cameo against Leicester City last August and now finds himself on loan at Middlesbrough.
 A steep drop for the midfielder dubbed unlucky by former Man Utd academy teammate Josh King.

 From: Manchester City